NathanRSmith/http-rendezvous/README.md

 * 200 OK: JSON response successfully retrieved (may be empty list if no active sessions)
 * 500 Internal Error: JSON error body with name & message fields

+## `GET /stream/:id/status`

+Returns status information about the specified stream.
+Contains a single object in the form described in `GET /stream`.
+Status information is retained for 1 minute after the stream deactivates.

 # Tests